dharineeshj/Revenant/README.md

-# Project Revenant
+### 📖 **Project Revenant**

-**Project Revenant** is a Command and Control (C2) server built entirely in C++ that enables the generation of reverse shell payloads for both Windows and Linux systems.
-It is designed for remote access to victim machines using an automated tunneling mechanism via **Cloudflared**, allowing connections even when devices are behind NAT or firewalls.
+**Project Revenant** is a open-source Command and Control (C2) server written in **C++**, designed to automate the entire reverse shell lifecycle—from **tunnel creation** to **connection handling**—with minimal user intervention.

-The system provides an interactive terminal interface where attackers can control connected victims through unique session identifiers.
-Project Revenant is intended for educational and research purposes, demonstrating how reverse shells and remote access tools work internally.
+What sets Revenant apart is its ability to **automatically create a Cloudflared tunnel** and **embed the live tunnel URL into the generated payload**, eliminating the need for manual configuration or static IP setups.
+This makes it effective even in environments where victims are behind NAT or firewalls.

+In addition to payload generation, Revenant provides an **interactive terminal interface** for managing victims, issuing commands, and monitoring live connections.
+It offers a clear, session-based mechanism to interact with multiple victims through unique identifiers—making remote command execution intuitive and efficient.

+---

+### 🔍 Key Differentiator

+> **Project Revenant is currently the only known open-source C2 framework written in C++ that automatically sets up a Cloudflared tunnel, embeds the live URL into payloads, and provides a built-in interface for real-time connection management.**

 ---